bneil/bneil.github.io/content/now.md

 ## Reading

-- Knowing what we know (kindle)
+- Overstory

+<details class="now-finished"><summary>🪦</summary>

 - House of glass (book book) ~ dude what is this....

-<details class="now-finished"><summary>🪦</summary>

 - Operation Bounce House
 - Why we dream